reasonml-editor/atom-ide-reason/README.md

 * language syntax package
   * [language-ocaml](https://atom.io/packages/language-ocaml) for OCaml
   * [language-reason](https://atom.io/packages/language-reason) for Reason
 * [BuckleScript](https://reasonml.github.io/docs/en/installation) to use `bsb` as diagnostic tool & to generate interface files.

-_If you have a global BuckleScript installation, everything should work out of the box.
-Otherwise, configure path to your `bsb` & `bsc` binaries via package settings or project config._
+Both, global & local installations are supported, local is recommended.

 ## Custom configuration per project
 You can add configuration per project by adding `.atom/ide-reason.json`, which can be generated via command `ide-reason:generate-config`.
 Custom configuration will be merged with global one.